tuukers/Call_of_2D/README.md

 # Call of 2D
 Classic Call of duty zombies in a 2d format.
 Buy weapons and perks and stratagize how to survive against infinite waves of zombies.
 How long can you survive?

+# How to Play - Game Controls
+* WASD to move
+* Mouse to aim
+* Mouse Scroll to swap between your two weapons
+* R to reload
+* E to interact / purchase upgrades

 ---
 ## Getting Started
 Make sure you have dotnet 6.0 or newer installed on your machine.
 Open